tweag/python-monorepo-example/2019-01-23-jupyterlab-ihaskell.md

 [IHaskell](https://github.com/gibiansky/IHaskell) is the name of the Jupyter kernel for Haskell.
-It contains a little executable `ihaskell` that can receive and respond to messages in the Jupyter protocoll (via [ZeroMQ](http://zeromq.org/).
+It contains a little executable `ihaskell` that can receive and respond to messages in the Jupyter protocol (via [ZeroMQ](http://zeromq.org/).
 Here is a little dialogue that is initiated by sending the following code snippet from the notebook frontend to `ihaskell`: